Business Management (Graduate Apprenticeship) - BA (Hons)

 - Business Law

-- Develop valuable project management skills and experience in the application of project management techniques through a client brief
+- develop valuable project management skills and experience in the application of project management techniques through a client brief; and

 - Work-Based Learning Three

 - deepen your understanding, and awareness, of contemporary issues and challenges facing organisations at a strategic level;